-Characterization, the art of breathing life into a fictional character, has many facets.
-We can separate this aspect of craft into direct characterization and indirect characterization.
-What are these two types of characterization, and what are the strengths and weaknesses of each?
+Characterization, the art of revealing fictional characters’ natures and personalities, has many facets.
+There are two main ways to reveal characters: direct characterization, and indirect characterization.
+What defines these two characterization types, and what are the strengths and weaknesses of each?
 Read on for tips and examples from literature:

 Defining direct and indirect characterization

-‘Direct characterization’ describes the character details authors explicitly describe.
-For example, telling the reader a character’s appearance, life philosophy or current emotional state.
-A subtler form of characterization, ‘indirect characterization’ shows readers your characters’ traits indirectly, using dialogue, actions, viewpoint characters’ word choice and other non-explicit details.
+‘Direct characterization’ means the character details authors explicitly describe.
+For example, telling the reader a character’s desires, life philosophy or current emotional state explicitly.

 Here’s an example of direct characterization from Virginia Woolf’s To the Lighthouse (1927).
 Woolf explicitly shows what characters think of one another.
-For example, an artist staying with the Ramsay family, Lily Briscoe, thinks about a man Mr. Bankes having called Mr Ramsay a hypocrite:
+For example, an artist staying with the Ramsay family, Lily Briscoe, thinks about a man Mr. Bankes who has called Mr Ramsay a hypocrite:

 ‘Looking up, there he was – Mr. Ramsay – advancing towards them, swinging, careless, oblivious, remote.
 A bit of a hypocrite? she repeated.
 Oh no – the most sincere of men, the truest (here he was), the best; but, looking down, she thought, he is absorbed in himself, he is tyrannical, he is unjust…’ (p.
 52).